deckhouse/virtualization/docs/ADMIN_GUIDE.md

 weight: 40
 ---

-## Introduction

-This guide is intended for administrators of Deckhouse Virtualization Platform (DVP) and describes how to create and modify cluster resources.
+This guide describes how to configure the `virtualization` module and manage its cluster-wide resources.

-The administrator also has rights to manage project resources, which are described in the [User guide](./user_guide.html).
+Administrator permissions also cover project resources, which are described in the [user guide](./user_guide.html).

 ## Module parameters

-The configuration of the `virtualization` module is specified via the ModuleConfig resource in YAML format.
-The following is an example of a basic configuration:
+You configure the `virtualization` module in the [ModuleConfig](/products/kubernetes-platform/documentation/v1/reference/api/cr.html#moduleconfig) resource.
+The following example sets the Ingress controller class, the image storage, and the subnet for virtual machines:

+{{< tabs name="moduleconfig" >}}

+{{% tab name="Using the CLI" %}}

 ```yaml
 apiVersion: deckhouse.io/v1alpha1